-This position provides an opportunity to learn about current and future ecological restoration efforts on the Fernbank Museum campus and help eradicate non-native, invasive plant species.
-With this position, volunteers have the opportunity to learn about native woodlands and also assist with restoration activities, such as removing invasive plant species and restoring native biodiversity in Fernbank Forest and on the museum grounds.
+This position provides an opportunity to learn about current and future ecological restoration efforts on Fernbank's campus and help eradicate non-native invasive species.
+In this position, volunteers will have the opportunity to learn about native woodlands and also assist with restoration activities such as removing invasive plant species and replanting native plant species in forested areas.

-Volunteers should make an effort to attend a 4-hour shift with the program each month.
-Volunteer Forest Restoration Days will take place from 8am – noon, generally on the second Saturday of the month throughout the year.
-Additional weekday volunteer opportunities may be available as well.
+Volunteers must work one 2-hour shift per month with the program each month.
+Volunteer Forest Restoration Days will take place from 10am–noon on weekdays, and generally on the second Saturday of the month throughout the year from 8am–noon.